- Home

 Side effects of chemotherapy

-People react to chemotherapy differently – some people have few side effects, while others have many.
-The side effects depend on the drugs used and the dose.
-Your medical oncologist or nurse will discuss the likely side effects with you, including how they can be prevented or controlled with medicine.
-The chemotherapy treatment can be adjusted to give you a good result while reducing side effects.
+The side effects of chemotherapy vary, depending on the drugs used and the dose.
+Your medical oncologist or nurse will talk to you about the likely side effects, including how they can be prevented or controlled.

 - tiredness